apache/fury-site/docs/object-serialization/core-concepts.md

 objects and cycles may recurse until the operation fails.

 Leave reference tracking disabled for value-shaped, acyclic data when identity does not matter; it adds per-object metadata and lookup work.
-Some runtimes combine a global setting with field-level metadata, so use the language-specific References or Basic Serialization page for exact behavior.
+Some Fory implementations combine a global setting with field-level metadata, so use the language-specific References or Basic Serialization page for exact behavior.

 ## Polymorphism